sabitovvt/vscode-favorites-panel/README.md

 ## Release Notes

-## 0.4.0
+## 0.5.0

-- Improved support for vscode commands.
+- Added the ability to change icons for commands.

-- Command "openUrl" is deprecated.
+More information in the [changelog](CHANGELOG.md "Changelog")